chibuezeayogu/pencile_backend/README.md

 ## Introduction
 The goal of this project is to store and create an index over question objects in MongoDB, and write a NodeJS + Express based server that exposes a RESTful API to query the index and return questions that match the query.
 Each question will be annotated with one or more annotations.
 An annotation is defined as a topic that can come from a topic tree.
 An example topic tree is shown below.

+## Usage
+Copy this https://pbackend.herokuapp.com/api/v1/topics and access the application using Postman or clone this repository and run it on your machine.

 ## Installation and Setup
 - Download and install the following if you don't have it installed aready.
    - [Node.js](https://nodejs.org/en/)